Eduardo Mendoza Garriga: Career

-Also within Mendoza's work stands the saga of the mad detective, a peculiar character, a nameless accidental-detective locked up in a mental hospital.
+Several of Mendoza's novels feature the "mad detective", a peculiar character, a nameless accidental-detective locked up in a mental hospital.
 The first of these novels, El Misterio de la Cripta Embrujada (The Mystery of the Enchanted Crypt, 1979) is a parody with hilarious moments mixing hard-boiled genre with Gothic narrative.
-In the second novel of the saga, El Laberinto de las Aceitunas (The Olive Labyrinth, 1982), Mendoza confirms his talent as parodist; the novel stands as one of his most successful works.
+The second novel of the saga, El Laberinto de las Aceitunas (The Olive Labyrinth, 1982) is one of his most successful works.
 The third novel of the saga, La Aventura del Tocador de Señoras (The Adventure of the Ladies' Dressing Table), and the fourth one, El Enredo de la Bolsa y la Vida (The Money and the Life Muddle), were published in 2001 and 2012, respectively.
 The 5th novel was released in 2015 under the title of El Secreto de la Modelo Extraviada (The Secret of the Missing Model) with great success.

 The Spanish newspaper El País published two of his novels in instalments, Sin Noticias de Gurb (No Word from Gurb, 1990) and El Último Trayecto de Horacio Dos (The Last Journey of Horatio Dos, 2001), both of them science fiction comedy novels.

-In 1993 appeared his first play, Restauració (Restoration), written in Catalan and later translated into Spanish by Mendoza himself.
-This first theatrical piece was followed by two other titles that the three of them were published together in 2017.
+In 1993 he published his first play, Restauració (Restoration), written in Catalan and later translated into Spanish by Mendoza himself.
+This was followed by two other plays, with the three works published together in 2017.

-In October 2010, he won the literary award Premio Planeta for his novel Riña de Gatos.
-Madrid, 1936 (An Englishman in Madrid).
-In December 2013, he won the European Book Prize (fiction) also for An Englishman in Madrid.
-Later on, in June 2015, he received the Franz Kafka Prize, the first Spanish writer to win it.
-In 2016 he was awarded the Premio Cervantes, the current most prestigious prize for Spanish-written literature.
-2018 saw the launch of the novel El Rey Recibe (The King Receives), the first book in the Three Laws of Motion trilogy, which explores the major developments of the second half of the 20th century.
+In 2018 he published the novel El Rey Recibe (The King Receives), the first book in the Three Laws of Motion trilogy, which explores the major developments of the second half of the 20th century.

+Critical appraisal

-Eduardo Mendoza's narrative studies divides his work into serious or major novels, and humorous or minor ones, although recent studies have shown the seriousness, criticism and transcendence in his parodic novels, as well as the humor present in his serious ones, due to the influence of the characteristics of the postmodern novel.
+Mendoza's narrative studies divide his work into serious or major novels, and humorous or minor ones, although recent studies have shown the seriousness, criticism and transcendence in his parodic novels, as well as the humour present in his serious ones, due to the influence of the characteristics of the postmodern novel.

+Recognition and awards

-Eduardo Mendoza is considered among the most important Spanish living writers, alongside novelists like Arturo Pérez-Reverte and Andrés Pascual, all of them included in the so-called Spanish New Narrative.
+Mendoza is considered among the most important Spanish living writers.
+He is included in the so-called Spanish New Narrative.

+He has won many awards, including: